avaneev/biteopt/README.md

 effects), and are used to increase diversity of solution approaches.
 In some instances a generator may produce an acceptable solution only once per 50 calls, but this solution may make a big difference in a long run.
-The availability of many solution generator seems to be essential for solving discrete combinatorial problems.
+The availability of many solution generators seems to be essential for solving discrete combinatorial problems.

 1. A single (or all) parameter value randomization is performed using the